 My birth was in Ballinger, Texas where my father was Pastor of the First Presbyterian Church.
 Living there only till about my second birthday did not leave me with any memory of it, except recollections of my family members talking about it and the people there whom they loved and served.

-The Sharpe's moved to Houston, Harris County, Texas in June 1941, living first in Central Park at 6916 Sherman, not far from the Houston Ship Yards.
-D. A. (as I was called to differentiate from my father, who was called Dwight) entered the first grade in public school in the fall of 1945, and attended John B. Hood Elementary School for the first through fourth grades.
-The fifth grade was at Park Place Elementary School, and we lived at 8010 Grafton, just west of Broadway.
-The sixth grade was at Brisco Elementary near the newly constructed (in 1949) Trinity Presbyterian Church at 7000 Lawndale where my father was the pastor.
-The church had changed names from Central when it relocated.
+The Sharpe's moved to Houston, Harris County, Texas in June 1941, living first in Central Park at 6916 Sherman, not far from the Houston Ship Yards, in a home owned by the church.
+D. A. (as I was called to differentiate from my father, who was called Dwight) entered the first grade in public school in the fall of 1945, and attended Ben Franklin Elementary School for the first through fourth grades.
+My Principal was Mr. John B. Hood.
+The fifth grade was at Park Place Elementary School, and my teachers name was Mrs. Hargis.
+We lived at 8010 Grafton, just west of Broadway, which we rented.
+The sixth grade was at Brisco Elementary, which we rented, near the newly constructed Trinity Presbyterian Church at 7000 Lawndale (in 1949) where my father was the pastor.
+The church had changed names from Central Park Presbyterian Church when it relocated.
 We lived on Erath Street, near Mason Park, a city park which had one of the most wonderful Olympic size public pools.

 In March 1951, we moved to Sweetwater, Nolan County, Texas.
 The sixth grade was finished at Philip Nolan Elementary School.
 Reagan Junior High School was next (named after another Reagan, not the US President, who nobody much knew yet, outside of the entertainment world), followed by part of the 9th grade year at Sweetwater High School.
-We lived at 601 Crane Street till March of 1954.
+We lived at 601 Crane Street, a home owned by that church, till March of 1954.

 My high school years were in Dallas, Dallas County, Texas while Dad was pastor of the John Knox Presbyterian Church in southeast Dallas.
 We moved there in March of 1954, occupying the first new home our family was ever to have, at 2207 Major Drive in Pleasant Grove, in the first block north of Bruton Road and just a few blocks west of Buckner Boulevard.